arifwcma/mapnj2/PROJECT_REQUIREMENTS.md

 - Cloud tolerance applies to all image filtering
 - Point NDVI fetching: Uses small bbox (0.01° buffer ≈ 1km) around point, not full viewport
 - Area NDVI fetching: Uses area bounds (with geometry clipping for parcels)
+- **Initial visible range**: For Point-Points and Area-Areas modes, the initial visible range spans the full calendar year (12 months) of the selected month, from January to December of that year

 ### State Management
 - Mode changes (Point/Area) reset all state except cloud tolerance